pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-ordinal-features.myst.md

 Interesting pattern:
 + `chi_d450`: Non-linear response throughout the range
 + `nu_d450`: The non-linear effect `beta * chi.csum()` is clear, in particular `c0` is far from the trend of `c1, c2, c3`

+Note in particular that the posterior distribution of `chi_d450 = c4` (and thus `nu_d450 = c4`) is almost exactly the same value as for its prior, because it hasn't been evidenced in the dataset.
+The constraint of the Dirichlet has in turn scaled the values for `c0` to `c3` and the scale of `beta_450`.

+For comparison you can try the inferior alternative by setting `COORDS['d450_nm']=list(df[d450].cat.categories)` in the model spec in Section 2.1 and re-running and seeing what happens

 ```{code-cell} ipython3
 ---